Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 The steps for data preparation and data modelling are documented in [Create Airbnb Dashboard in Power BI.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Create%20Airbnb%20Dashboard%20in%20Power%20BI).<br/>

+### 2) Data Modelling
 The semantic model of the dataset is presented as follows: <br/>

 ![image](https://github.com/user-attachments/assets/ba155c07-d663-4ec1-b38f-71dc8b1a3214)
 <br/>

+### 3) Problem Statement

-The dashboard is designed to answer the client's questions outlined in the problem statement section and provide additional information for further exploration.
+The dashboard is designed for hosts to analyse trends in the existing data.
 It combines multiple pages, including the main report page, listing details that can be drilled through from the main report page, rating insights, and hosting details.
-As such, the potential hosts can explore the dashboard for more insights than just getting the answer from the original problem statement. <br/>
+As such, the potential hosts can explore the dashboard for more insights. <br/>

 1. Which location is ideal for starting an Airbnb business based on booking rates? <br/>
-   Busselton, WA is considered an ideal location to start an Airbnb business, as the suburb has the most bookings (26,899) and a high booking rate (87%) for the next 30 days. <br/>
+   Busselton, WA is likely to be an ideal location to start an Airbnb business, as the suburb has the most bookings (26,899) and a high booking rate (87%) for the next 30 days. <br/>
 2. What is the suitable listing daily price for the identified location in question 1?  <br/>
    The daily price can be set between $195 and $478, which is calculated as the price within one standard deviation. <br/>
-3. what is the most common property and room type for the identified location in question 1? <br/>
+3. What is the most common property and room type for the identified location in question 1? <br/>
    The most common property type and room type for Airbnb listings in Busselton, WA is the entire home. <br/>

    Dashboard view for answering questions 1-4: <br/>